 It’s Wednesday, the day when we talk marriage!
 I introduce a topic, and then you all can comment or link up your own marriage post at the bottom.
+Today I want to tackle a sensitive topic: Debi Pearl, wife abuse, and teaching about submission.

 When I was 16 years old I participated in a summer missions team to the Philippines, where we built a kindergarten.
 Twenty-five or so teenagers along with six adult leaders.
 I had a wonderful time bonding with teammates, but I chafed at the leaders throughout all eight weeks.
 I just didn’t agree with their philosophy.